Hapag-Lloyd/Repository-Templates/README.md

 2. `examples/simple`: for a quick and easy demonstration
 3. `examples/full`: for a full blown example

-So far it runs a `terraform validate` for all examples and the Terraform minimum version (insert in the workflow file!) and the latest Terraform version.
+It runs a `terraform validate` for all examples and the Terraform minimum version (insert in the workflow file!) and the latest Terraform version.

-Planned:
+In addition `tflint` is also executed.

-- integrate TfLint
+## Planned:

 - integrate Infracost